djkez/Fama-French-Factor-Graphs/README.md

 **2. Go to the folder where the script is saved**

-If you saved it into your Documents\Python Programs folder (where your GUI is), type:
+If you saved it into your Documents\Python Programs folder, type:

 cd "C:\Users\Kiera\Documents\Python Programs"

-(Replace the path with wherever merge_ff_momentum.py actually is.)
+(Replace the path with wherever merge_ff_momentum.py actually is for you.)

 **3. Run the script with your two CSV files**